wkeebs/redis/README.md

 ## Introduction

 Redis is an open-source, in-memory data structure store used as a database, cache, and message broker.
-This project aims to provide a comprehensive custom implementation for Redis.
+This project aims to provide a comprehensive custom implementation of a Redis-like data store.

 Read more about Redis at [redis.io↗](https://redis.io/)